katiesaund/hogwash/README.md

 `library(hogwash)`

 # Getting started
-Check out the wiki for detailed descriptions and examples.
+[Please check out the wiki](https://github.com/katiesaund/hogwash/wiki) for a brief primer on bacterial GWAS, detailed descriptions of the algorithms, and example data & results.